DurhamDJ/DurhamDJ.github.io/README.md

 The entry in `'music'` should look like `['hearthis.at', 'MIX-ID']`.

+#### Spotify
+For a Spotify track, just right click the track in the Spotify website or application, hit 'Share' and then 'Copy Song Link'.
+You'll probably get something along the lines of  `https://open.spotify.com/track/623rRTKwGmgjH6sjE9uWLh?si=abcdefg123456789`.
+Just grab the text between `track/` and `?` and enter that into the `'music'` field under `'spotify-track'`.

+The entry in `'music'` should look like `['spotify-track', '623rRTKwGmgjH6sjE9uWLh']`.

 ### Social Media Links
 Social media links are included in a similar way to music embeds, except that there should be at most one of each type for each DJ.
 They are included as icons in the top-right corner of the DJ's bio box.
 Currently supported are: